NL-NP/Neural-Lattice/README.md

 ## 📚 Project Structure

-The Neural Lattice is divided into:
+The Mnemosyne is divided into:
 - **Nodes (Educational Content):**
   - Definitions, proofs, visualizations, examples, problems.
   - Organized in deployable "chapters" for modular learning.